 Frames Per Second(FPS)

-The FPS, or rather the effect the software has on your frame rate is probably the most important factor of them all.
+The FPS, or rather the effect the software has on your frame rate, is probably the most important factor of them all.
 At least it is one that can singlehandedly ruin the program for you.

 This is a term used for a feature that allows you to record on multiple channels.
 As an example, it will enable you to record your video separately from your microphone audio, and your microphone audio separately from that as well.
-At least having the possibility of two channels is a significant upside for most content creators as it can really make editing frustrating if everything is on the same channel.
-However, generally speaking, the more channels, the better and having 3 or more can make your life so much easier.
+At least having the possibility of two channels is a significant upside for most content creators as it can make editing frustrating if everything is on the same channel.
+However, generally speaking, the more channels, the better and having three or more can make your life so much easier.

 Benchmark setting is a feature that the software uses to detect what build you are running with and how much your computer can take and then set your computer to the most optimal automatically.

 Benchmark settings make everything so much easier, but it is not always gospel.
 A professional content creator will likely not use it as it is a general overall setting that can often be optimized even more manually.
 I’d say this is a must-have for beginners.

 While software usually gets a bit harder to use the more advanced feature it has, it is still important to consider how easy and intuitive it is to use.
 ScreenFlow as an example.
 It has all the pro features that high-end software has, but it also easy to use for beginners because those options are not thrown at your or forced on you.